-If the scanned file is not a PE you wouldn't expect this rule matching the file, even if it contains the string, because both conditions (the presence of the string and the right value for the entry point) must be satisfied.
+If the scanned file is not a PE you wouldn't expect this rule to match the file, even if it contains the string, because both conditions (the presence of the string and the right value for the entry point) must be satisfied.
 However, if the condition is changed to:

+'''

-\$a or pe.entry\point == 0x1000
+$a or pe.entry_point == 0x1000

+'''

-You would expect the rule matching in this case if the file contains the string, even if it isn't a PE file.
+You would expect the rule to match in this case if the file contains the string, even if it isn't a PE file.
 That's exactly how YARA behaves.
 The logic is simple: any arithmetic, comparison, or boolean operation will result in an undefined value if one of its operands is undefined, except for OR operations where an undefined operand is interpreted as a False.

-External variables
+2.7 External variables